YA Dystopian Novels: It’s the end of the world

 YA dystopian novels

-Divergent is the first in a YA trilogy were at a certain age kids decide what group they want to be a part of.
+Divergent is the first in a YA trilogy where at a certain age, kids decide what group they want to be a part of.
 There are four different groups that all have different ways of living.
 They eat, talk, and do EVERYTHING differently.
-If you decide to go with another one of these groups instead of the one you lived it on all your life then you will be considered an outsider to that group.
+If you go with another one of these groups instead of the one you lived it on all your life, then you will be considered an outsider to that group.
 You more than likely will never hear from your family again.
-The only thing is that if you’re the type of person that can fit into all of the groups you are considered a threat.
+The only thing is that if you’re the type of person that can fit into all of the groups, you are considered a threat.
 A threat to those around you and a threat to your government.

 Amazon | Bookshop